I started drawing and painting at age six without my parents knowing I was born Deaf. I grew up in San Diego,

 The Art Process

-I am also influenced by the Fauvism Movement, the Neo-Expressionist Movement and the De Stijl Movement because these art movements used primary colours.
+I am also influenced by the Fauvism Movement and the Neo-Expressionist Movement because there are bold colours that attract me.
 Monochrome are used for saturated color areas.
 I make vivid brushstroke marks and make paintings much more powerful.
 I do quite abit of ‘direct painting,’ which is done in a single application.
 That means using a one-opaque painting technique.
 Painting from light to dark.
 Vary types of brush strokes, from thick to thin and short to long marks.
 Alot of 'scrubbing' in many directions.
 I do 'scumbling' with a dry brush, too.
 That means to soften the color of a painted area by overlaying parts with opaque color applied lightly with an almost dry brush.

 Example and Meaning of Symbols in the paintings: